JishaMansoor/Regression_Housing_price/README.md

         Remove the duplicate entries in all the datasets.
         Then do left join the datasets using 'location.
 Now we will have 'dist_from_city', and 'avg_2bhk_rent' also as inportant features.
         Merging of the three dataset has bring more null values . since the distance from city and average rent has key importance in the prediction, I took the binning approach.

-   'Room group" and 'location group'
+## Feature Engineering using Binning
+        Grouping or Binning is a feature engineering techinque used to make large number of continous or categorical columns in to smaller number of values by grouping them based on some range.
+Incase of house prediction two groups are created : 'Room group' and 'location group'

-        Room Group: Room numbers 1 to 8 are treated individually and greater than 8 rooms are treated as 'Large BHK' group
+        Room Group: Room numbers 1 to 8 are treated individually and greater than 8 rooms are treated as 'Large BHK' group.

         Location Group:Created 11 location group based on the distance from City .
-Keep in mind distance from City can never tell price is low or high as the proximity to airport and other facilities also will play a key role in the price.
+Keep in mind distance from City alone cannot tell price is low or high as the proximity to airport and other facilities also plays a key role in the price.

 ## Removing Outliers